-Desert Island Discs: Episode Six, featuring our Business Development Manager Neil Hodgson:
+Desert Island Discs: Featuring our Business Development Manager Neil Hodgson:

 This has been difficult for me because my taste in music is quite limited compared to most people.